SkroxiousDM/SkroxiousDM/docs/1.Start_Here/Backstory_Questions.md

 During the months when the cold stings even indoors, inns tend to skimp on the sheets.
   What do you bring to keep yourself warm?

-Although there are hidden gems everywhere, most inns don’t pride themselves on culinary delicacies.
+Although there are hidden gems everywhere, most inns don’t pride themselves on culinary delicacies.<br/>
   What do you always keep with you to liven up a bland meal?

-Wood, thatch, pitch, and mud—the materials most inns are built from—are warmer than a tent but aren’t exactly pretty.
+Wood, thatch, pitch, and mud—the materials most inns are built from—are warmer than a tent but aren’t exactly pretty.<br/>
   What colorful thing cuts through the monotony of most inns?

-An evening of carousing often leads to singing and swapping stories.
+An evening of carousing often leads to singing and swapping stories.<br/>
   What tale or song do you bring to an evening of revelry to warm your homesick heart?

-Not every hero gambles his or her treasure, but almost all adventurers play games to pass the time.
+Not every hero gambles his or her treasure, but almost all adventurers play games to pass the time.<br/>
   What is your favorite thing to play?

-For some adventurers, taking a bath is the ultimate luxury.
+For some adventurers, taking a bath is the ultimate luxury.<br/>
   When you’re not scrubbing away the dirt of the road, how do you make the most of the experience?

 # Five Fears